FOR LOVE OF A PRINCESS

 "Scrambler, laser, ice, thermal, explosive," Razor shot back.

-The loud whine and explosive rounds her weapon spat made Lord Firelain want to cover his sensitive ears.
-All around them was utter madness.
+The loud whine and explosive rounds her weapons spat made Lord Firelain want to cover his sensitive ears.
+All around him utter madness reigned.

 It hadn't taken him long to determine whose side was what and who the main enemy was.
-A truly ugly and strange clawed aircraft was at the center of the conflict and seemed impervious to its enemies weapons.
-Meanwhile, an air ship that looked different from the ones he'd determined were the Princess' fought against this strange ship which lead him to believe it belonged to those two strange warriors.
+A truly ugly and strange clawed aircraft was at the center of the conflict and seemed impervious to the defender's weapons.
+Meanwhile, an aircraft that looked different from the ones he'd determined were the Princess' fought against this strange ship which lead him to believe it belonged to those two strange warriors, the SWAT Kats.

-The battle was unlike anything he'd ever imagined even in the most fevered dream.
-To try and keep his sanity, he pulled his attention back to the Princess and what she was doing.
-At her controls she was using some kind of weapon that spat odd ammunition.
+The battle was unlike anything he'd ever imagined even in his most fevered dream.
+Turning his eyes away from the chaos outside, he focused his attention on Princess Rainstar.
+At the moment, she was using some kind of weapon that spat odd ammunition.
 He watched as she dispatched the enemy very efficiently.

 He hated to admit it but she was indeed a skilled warrior and utterly fearless.
 She killed with efficiency and deadly accuracy as she had earlier with that odd hand weapon.
 And she was every bit a leader as she ruthlessly sent her people into what was turning into a hopeless battle while sending others to defend the helpless on the ground.

-At this point, Lord Firelain wasn't certain either of them would survive this encounter to return home.
-But if they did, he had no idea how he was going to convince her to return as it was very clear taking her against her will would not be a healthy nor wise idea.
+But despite her obvious skills, Lord Firelain feared she would not be good enough to win against such terrible odds.
+It did not look as if either of them would survive this encounter .
+However, if by some miracle they did, he had no idea how he was going to convince her to return home with him.
+It was becoming very clear taking her against her will would not be a healthy nor wise idea.

 While Firelain brooded and waited until the battle ended, Feral's hoped for confirmation that the civilians were safe came through her headphones.
-Sighing in relief, she changed gears.
-It was plainly obvious nothing they had would stop Dark Kat.
+She gave a tiny sigh of relief.

-While they'd been firing on the Black Widow and his mini ninja flown jets kept decimating her fleet, Dark Kat had continued on until he was about to land on city hall's tower landing field.
-This she could not allow.
-Once he was inside, they would have high casualties getting him out again.
+While her Enforcers and the SWAT Kats had been fighting a losing battle against the Black Widow and his mini jets flown by ninjas, she noted Dark Kat had not made any real effort to end the Turbokat but continued on to his destination carrying the battle deeper into the city.
+It appeared he intended to land on city hall's landing pad.
+This Feral could not allow.
+Once that creep managed to get into the building they would have high casualties getting him out again.

-By now more than half her fleet was gone, leaving only her and the SWAT Kats with just a few jets surrounding her own chopper left in the sky.
-Time to put an end to this.
+Taking stock of her surroundings, she determined more than half her fleet was gone, even the reinforcements, leaving only her and the SWAT Kats with just a few jets surrounding her own chopper left in the sky.

 Inside the cockpit, T-Bone's face held a grimace of determination and anger.
 The Turbokat was getting battered.
 Nothing his partner seemed to do could make a dent in Dark Kat's ship or beat back his formidable weapon's strikes.
-It didn't help that more of Dark Kat's army had suddenly appeared making things even more complicated.
+It didn't help that more of Dark Kat's army had suddenly appeared making things even more complicated and suicidal.

 Switching to private communication, he asked, "Razor, what do we do now?
 We're out numbered here and he's ignoring us completely."

 Razor was scowling at his weapon's board in fierce concentration.
-All his newest weapons were having no effect against the arsenal Dark Kat had fired on them and his new shield was effectively deflecting all Razor tossed at him which was why the omega was no longer bothering with them.
-He knew Razor had nothing left to toss at him.
+All his newest weapons were having no effect against the arsenal Dark Kat had fired on them and his new shield was effectively deflecting all Razor attempts to pierce it or shut it down which was why the omega was no longer bothering with them.
+He knew Razor had nothing left to toss at him except munitions that would have no effect ... useless.

-"Yeah, I can see him nearly reaching city hall and it makes me sick that we can't stop him," T-Bone agreed, unwillingly.
+"Yeah, I can see him nearly reaching city hall and it makes me sick that we can't stop him," T-Bone agreed.
 "So, what do you want to do?
-Feral wanted us to keep him busy until the civilians are safe and by the looks of things down below we seemed to have succeeded but now what do we do?
+Feral wanted us to keep mutant puss busy until the civilians are safe and by the looks of things down below we seemed to have succeeded but now what do we do?
 Besides keep battering at these mini-ships till we're out of ammo."

 "Except for the laser and a few missiles, we are out of ammo, buddy.
 This may be it for us."
 Razor's voice was bitter with resignation and anger.

 Hearing his best friend admit defeat made T-Bone's heart sink and his blood go cold.
 This was exactly the scenario Razor had feared for some time now.
-This very subject had come up while they'd been repairing the Turbokat after their last encounter with Dark Kat.
+This very subject had come up while they had been repairing the Turbokat after their last encounter with Dark Kat.

 "I'm worried buddy."

 "Huh?
 About what?"
-Chance eyed his partner in surprise.
-He was working on a loose strut in the wheel well of the nose gear and had leaned out to grab another tool when Jake spoke up.
+Chance eyed his partner in surprise pausing in his work to loosen a strut in the wheel well beneath the nose gear.
+He'd been leaning out to grab another tool when Jake spoke up.
 The smaller Kat had been finishing up work on a malfunctioning missile at his work bench.

 Staring bleakly over at his friend, Jake sighed.
 "No matter how many modifications I make to the jet or how many new weapon designs I come up with, Dark Kat is out stripping me.
 I'm beginning to fear the next time we cross paths, he will out-tech me and that will be it for us."

 Chance stepped out of the wheel well and walked slowly over to his friend.
-He stared down at the missile then up at his friend.
-"Actually, I was beginning to worry about that too," he admitted, slowly.
+He stared down at the missile then up at his Jake's worried face.
+"Actually, I was beginning to worry about that too," he admitted.
 "So what do you suggest we do?"

 "Honestly?"
 Jake shrugged his shoulders.
 "I have no idea."